SkywardApps/popcorn/docs/dotnet/DotNetTutorialAdvancedProjections.md

 [Table Of Contents](../TableOfContents.md)

 By now you've learned how to 'project' a data entity into another type, allowing you to filter out any properties that your api consumer didn't want.
-If that sentence didn't make sense, you should probably go back and complete [Getting Started](DotNetTutorialGettingStarted.md) first.
+If that process is unclear, we recommend that you complete [Getting Started](DotNetTutorialGettingStarted.md) first.
-We'll still be here when you get back.

 Next we'll explore some of the other options that using a projection exposes.
 We will start out with something simple; attaching a new property.
-We'll have to add it to the class EmployeeProjection:
+We'll add it to the class EmployeeProjection:

 ```csharp
 public string FullName { get; set; }